 Fulford Manufacturing has two major business sectors.
 One sector provides precision stamped and formed parts to the automotive and other OEM industries.
-The other sector, Gold 'N' Things, provides product almost exclusively to the jewelry industry.

 The business was founded in the 1880's by Harry Fulford, an English toolmaker who crossed the Atlantic looking for a better life.
 It was incorporated in 1890 and grew to employ 24 toolmakers and over 400 employees.
 When Mr. Fulford died at the age of 92, the helm was taken by his son-in-law, Lewis Woodward.
 The 1970's slow-down in the automotive, jewelry & Fashion industry coupled with intense foreign competition caused a major reduction in both sales volume and profitability.